 ** Preferred format.

 When a user mouses over your video, a bar appears at the bottom of the video.
 If the bar contains a CC icon (Figure 1.1), that means your video contains closed captions.
 If the CC icon does not appear in the bar, closed captioning is not available for your video.
 Users can format their captions by clicking the icon in the upper left side of the video (Figure 1.2).
 Learn more about closed captioning

 FCC Online Captioning Regulations

-Full-length video programming shown with closed captions on TV must now have captions when distributed online.
-Chapterized content is included within this requirement.
+Full-length and chapterized video programming shown with closed captions on TV must now have captions when distributed online within 45 days of the original broadcast date.
 Captions of online video programming must be at least the same quality as the captions shown on TV.
 The FCC requires the copyright holder of the content to notify the distributor as to whether captions are needed for a particular program and to provide the digital captioning file if needed.
+In addition, digital closed captioning will be required to be present and accurate for clips, excerpts and segments as of January 1, 2016.
+The following exemptions apply as of January 1, 2016 for all clips, segments, and excerpts that are lifted from a broadcast television program:

 Full text of the online closed captioning regulations can be found here: FCC regulations